akarazhev/crypto-scout-db/doc/4-timescaledb-doc-write-ai.md

 # Context: Document writing of the `timescaledb` production ready service

-In this `crypto-scout-db` project the `timescaledb` server has been configured in a container for messaging between services and to collect crypto data.
+In this `crypto-scout-db` project the `timescaledb` server has been configured in a container to collect crypto data with `backups`.
 So you will need to write professional documentation of the `crypto-scout-db` project that it is ready for production.

 ## Roles